Calgary Flames: Hockey Hall of Fame members

-Hull was drafted 117th in the 1984 NHL Entry Draft by the Flames, and began his NHL career playing two seasons (1986–1988) with Calgary.
+Hull was drafted 117th in the 1984 NHL entry draft by the Flames, and began his NHL career playing two seasons (1986–1988) with Calgary.
 On June 28, 2011, it was announced that former Flames forwards Doug Gilmour and Joe Nieuwendyk would become the sixth and seventh members to enter the Hockey Hall of Fame in the players category.
 On June 29, 2015, the Hockey Hall of Fame announced defenceman Phil Housley would be enshrined in the Class of 2015, making him the eighth player in Flames history to gain that honour.
 Housley played for the Flames on two separate occasions, (1994–1996 and 1998–2001).
 Sergei Makarov was informed on June 27, 2016, that he would be entering the Hockey Hall of Fame as a part of the Class of 2016.
 Makarov becomes the ninth Flames player to receive the honour.
-Makarov was drafted 231st in the 1983 NHL Entry Draft, and joined the Flames in 1989, where he won the Calder Memorial Trophy as rookie of the year at the age of 31.
+Makarov was drafted 231st in the 1983 NHL entry draft, and joined the Flames in 1989, where he won the Calder Memorial Trophy as rookie of the year at the age of 31.
 Makarov played for the Flames from 1989 to 1993.
 Martin St. Louis became the tenth player to be inducted into the hall.
 The Hall of Fame announcement occurred on June 26, 2018.
 St. Louis was a part of the Flames organization from 1997 to 2000, splitting his time with the Flames' American Hockey League affiliate Saint John Flames and the main roster.
 On June 24, 2020, Jarome Iginla became the eleventh player inducted into the Hall of Fame.
 Iginla played for the Flames from 1996 to 2013, during his time with the team he won many awards including the Art Ross Trophy, the Lester B. Pearson Award and the Maurice "Rocket" Richard Trophy.
+On June 21, 2023, Mike Vernon became the twelfth player inducted into the Hall of Fame.
+Vernon played for the Flames from 1982 to 1994 and from 2000 to 2002.